Dalstroy explosion

-The Soviet steamer Dalstroy (formerly known as the Genrikh Yagoda) operated in the 1930s and 1940s from the port of Nakhodka to Magadan, delivering cargo and prisoners to Kolyma.
+The Soviet steamer Dalstroy (formerly known as the Yagoda) operated in the 1930s and 1940s from the port of Nakhodka to Magadan, delivering cargo and prisoners to Kolyma.
 On July 24, 1946, during the loading of ammonal in Nakhodka, an explosion occurred due to gross safety violations.
 The explosion resulted in the death of 105 people, as well as significant property damage and environmental pollution.

 Explosion

 Causes

 In one of the holds, as a result of careless handling and a serious breach of safety precautions, seven thousand tons of ammonal had started to burn while being loaded onto the Dalstroy.
 In another hold, because of the increased heat, four hundred tons of TNT exploded completely destroying the port facilities at Cape Astafieva and causing numerous casualties.
 Some of the ship’s crew, having disembarked shortly before the explosion, were in a protected area and sustained only minor injuries.

 After the explosion, the captain of the ship Oryol, which was also loaded with ammonal, ordered that his ship be unloaded immediately.
 The barge onto which this ammonal was unloaded caught fire during the investigation of the explosion.
 A day after the fire on the barge a freight car loaded with ammonal and located on rail sidings also caught fire and burned.
 This saved the surviving crew members, who were exonerated from blame for the explosion.